cisco-open/modelsmith/docs/configure-pruning-quant-ml.md

 # Configure ModelSmith with Pruning, Quantization, and Machine Unlearning

+**Note**: The training of models can also be performed from the frontend page after starting the app - [Model Training](http://localhost:4200/model-training).

 This guide provides detailed steps to configure and train models using ModelSmith for pruning, quantization, and machine unlearning.

 ## Prerequisites